lemariva/MaixPy_YoloV2/README.md

 ```
 I explained the `-v` flag [here](https://lemariva.com/blog/2019/04/data-in-docker-analytics).
 But, it is a "Bind Mount".
 This means the `~/Documents/notebooks/` folder is connected to the `/tf/notebooks/` folder inside the container.
 This makes the data inside the folder `/tf/notebooks/` (container) persistent.
 Otherwise, if the container is stopped you lose the files.

-Then, clone the repository inside `~/Documents/notebooks/`
+Then, clone this repository inside `~/Documents/notebooks/`
 ```sh
 cd ~/Documents/notebooks/
 git clone https://github.com/lemariva/MaixPy_YoloV2